adammurdoch/java-peg-tools/README.md

 - Report alternatives from within sequence
 - Fix construction of token from non-terminal on failure
 - Improve matching when there is a common prefix between sequence expressions
-- Improve alternatives for mismatched negative predicate
+- Improve suggested alternatives for mismatched negative predicate
 - Test coverage for non-ascii characters
 - Improve error message when parsing stops at end of input, or on an empty line (or both)
 - Improve error message on mismatched negative lookahead